pingcap/docs-tidb-operator/en/get-started.md

 </details>

 After connecting to the cluster, you can run the following commands to verify that some features available in TiDB.
 Note that some commands require TiDB 4.0 or higher versions.
-If you have deployed an earlier version, you need to upgrade the TiDB cluster.
+If you have deployed an earlier version, you need to <a href="#第-5-步升级-tidb-集群">upgrade the TiDB cluster</a>.

 <details>
-<summary>Create a `hello_world` table</summary>
+<summary>Create a <code>hello_world</code> table</summary>

 ```sql
 mysql> create table hello_world (id int unsigned not null auto_increment primary key, v varchar(32));